se-sic/VaRA-Tool-Suite/docs/source/vara-ts/vara-external.rst

 Managing External Repositories with vara-external
 ===================================================

-**vara-external** is a tool for managing external source repositories that contain custom projects, experiments, tables, plots, and reports for the VaRA-TS suite.
+**vara-external** is a tool for managing external source repositories that contain custom projects, experiments, research_tools, tables, plots, and reports for the VaRA-TS suite.

 Overview
 --------

-External repositories allow you to extend VaRA-TS with your own **Projects, Experiments, Tables, Plots and Reports**
+External repositories allow you to extend VaRA-TS with your own **Projects, Experiments, Research Tools,  Tables, Plots and Reports**

 Instead of modifying the core VaRA-TS codebase, you can organize your extensions in separate repositories and register them with the tool suite.